gpfunk/redux-timeout/README.md

 ---
 Gives ability to dispatch actions if certain actions have not been dispatched in x amount of time.

 [redux-effects-timeout](https://github.com/redux-effects/redux-effects-timeout) is a similar library to work with timeouts in redux.
-The main difference is this library will watch for actions as they are dispatched and reset the setTimeout accordingly.
+The main difference between the 2, is this library (redux-timeout) will watch for actions as they are dispatched and reset the setTimeout accordingly.
 If you are just looking for a way to dispatch actions after a certain period of time, redux-effects-timeout should be perfectly fine for you.

 Why?
 ---